 Once licensed, Residents can be included in the on-call rotation providing these services in the medical center.
-This level of training / service delivery is the apex of training at Northshore where residents, supported by senior staff, provide consultative services seven days a week for such issues as competency to make medical decisions, level of cognitive injury related to trauma and coping with acute hospitalization.
+This level of training / service delivery is the apex of training at Northshore where residents, supported by senior staff, take part in providing consultative services seven days a week for such issues as competency to make medical decisions, level of cognitive injury related to trauma and coping with acute hospitalization.